flyakon/Pytorch-CloudMattingGAN/readme.md

 ![Overview](fig/overview.png)

-In this repository, we implement the training and testing of the cloud matting model with tensorflow and also release the dataset we used in our paper.
+In this repository, we implement the training and testing of the cloud matting model with pytorch and also release the dataset we used in our paper.
 With the code, you can also try on your own dataset by following the instructions below.

 # Requirements

-- Python 3.5
+- Python 3.5 or higher
-- Tensorflow 1.9
+- Pytorch 1.7
-- CUDA 9.0
+- CUDA 10.1
 - CUDNN 7.5

 See also in [Requirements.txt](requirements.txt).